 OMV, ADNOC sign MoU for supply of LNG for winter 2023/24

-Oct 27 (Reuters) - Austrian oil and gas group OMV OMVV.VIhas agreed with Abu Dhabi National Oil Company (ADNOC) to explore a partnership in deliveries for liquefied natural gas (LNG), OMV said on Thursday.
+Oct 27 (Reuters) - Austrian oil and gas group OMV OMVV.VIhas agreed with Abu Dhabi National Oil Company (ADNOC) to explore a partnership in liquified natural gas deliveries, OMV said on Thursday.

-The memorandum of understanding signed by the Vienna-based firm and ADNOC aims to arrange the purchase of one LNG cargo for the winter 2023/24 to help support Austria's energy supply security, the company said.
+The aim is to buy one cargo of LNG winter 2023/24 to help support Austria's energy supply security, the company said.

+A press release issued by the Austrian Chancellor's office added that Austria and the UAE had also signed an agreement to cooperate in energy matters.

+Federal chancellor Karl Nehammer was seeking to secure more natural gas supplies from the United Arab Emirates during a visit to Abu Dhabi this week in order to reduce his country's heavy energy dependence on Russia, his office said on Monday

 ((Tristan.Chabba@thomsonreuters.com;))